tarantool/doc/doc/1.7/dev_guide/internals.rst

 --------------------------------------------------------------------------------

-In addition to the recovery process described above, the server must take additional steps and precautions if :ref:`replication <index-box_replication>` is enabled.
+In addition to the recovery process described above, the server must take additional steps and precautions if :ref:`replication <replication>` is enabled.

 Once again the startup procedure is initiated by the ``box.cfg{}`` request.
 One of the ``box.cfg`` parameters may be